 - Any three provinces can veto the constitution by a two-thirds majority.
 If that happens, a new draft is to be developed and voted on by October 15, 2006.
-In that case, the December 15, 2005, elections would be for another interim National Assembly. - The Kurds maintained their autonomous "Kurdistan Regional Government," but they were not given control of the city of Kirkuk.
-They did receive some powers to contradict or alter the application of Iraqi law in their provinces, and their peshmerga militia could continue to operate. - In the TAL, Islam was designated "a source," but not the primary source, of law.
-The TAL adds that no law can be passed that contradicts the agreed tenets of Islam, but neither could any law contradict certain rights including peaceful assembly; free expression; equality of men and women before the law; and the right to strike and demonstrate.
+In that case, the December 15, 2005, elections would be for another interim National Assembly. - The Kurds maintained their autonomous "Kurdistan Regional Government."
+They did receive some powers to contradict or alter the application of Iraqi law in their provinces, and their peshmerga militia were allowed to operate. - Islam was designated "a source," but not the primary source, of law, adding that no law could be passed that contradicts such rights as peaceful assembly; free expression; equality of men and women before the law; and the right to strike and demonstrate.

-Interim (Allawi) Government/Sovereignty Handover/Resolution 1546.
+Interim (Allawi) Government/Sovereignty Handover/Resolution 1546/Coalition Military Mandate.
 The TAL did not directly address the formation of an interim government that ran from sovereignty handover in June 2004 until the January 2005 elections.
-Sistani's opposition torpedoed an initial U.S. plan for doing so; that plan involved the selection of a national assembly and government through nationwide "caucuses," not elections.
+Sistani's opposition torpedoed an initial U.S. plan for doing so; that plan involved the selection of a national assembly through nationwide "caucuses," not elections.
 After considering other options, such as the holding of a traditional assembly, the United States decided to tap U.N. envoy Lakhdar Brahimi to select the interim government.
-Although he envisioned a government of apolitical technocrats, maneuvering by senior politicians led to their domination of the interim government.
+This government politicians led to their domination of the interim government.
 This government was named on June 1, 2004, and began work.
 The IGC dissolved.
 The formal handover of sovereignty took place at about 10:30 A.M. on June 28, 2004, two days before the advertised June 30 date, partly to confound insurgents.